Remove Santa_Crypt Ransomware (.$anta File Recovery)

 2. Next, click the Add an allowed app and include the target executable file.

-This Controlled Folder Access feature is one way to protect files against Santa_Crypt.
+This Controlled Folder Access feature is one way to protect files against Santa_Crypt ransomware.
 Other important things to do in keeping files safe against ransomware is through early prevention like keeping programs updated, install an efficient security program, an do regular file backup on a separate media drive.

 About the author